microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 * Please visit our [website](https://www.deepspeed.ai/) for detailed blog posts, tutorials, and helpful documentation.
 * This is primarily for BERT, Roberta and other BERT-like models and is not enabled for text-generation yet.

-* Sequence length ranges from 8 to 512 and batch-size is set to 1 in the experiments shown in Table 1 and 2.
+* Sequence length ranges from 8 to 512 and batch-size is set to 1 in the experiments.
 CUDA graph is enabled for all cases and the task in the tests are 'fill-mask'.

 * It also should be noted the cuda-graph has to be enabled to benefit from Triton.
 Otherwise, there will be rather larger overhead from JIT compilation and a deep call stack in Triton.